Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

 Due to this proposition, the required number $M$ of the oracle queries for the classical algorithms to solve Simon's problem is lower bounded, for any $N$ and any choice of $\Delta\in(0,1/2)$ in Proposition~\ref{prp:simon}, by

 with a high probability, where we quantify this probability more precisely in Lemma~\ref{lemma:QueryNumber} of Appendix~\ref{appendix:proofs_classical_bound}.

 In the following corollary on the lower bound of energy consumption, we argue that the above query-complexity bound can be used for evaluating a dominant contribution to the entropy of the state of the computer.
 Thus, as the corollary of Theorem~\ref{thm:ThmClassical}, we have the lower bound of the energy consumption of classical computation.
-Note that our lower bound of the energy consumption for any classical algorithm for solving Simon's problem scales $e^{\Omega (N\log N)}$ (with explicit constant factors derived in~\eqref{eq:lower_bound} and~\eqref{eq:tight_lower_bound} in the proof), which is different from that of the query complexity $e^{\Omega (N)}$ for the same problem (i.e., those in Refs.~\cite{Simon1994,Simon1997,lecture_note_cleve,Wolf2019} and Proposition~\ref{prp:simon}) since the energy consumption and the number of queries are different computational resources.
+Our lower bound of the energy consumption for any classical algorithm for solving Simon's problem scales $\Omega(2^{N/2}N)$ (with explicit constant factors derived in~\eqref{eq:lower_bound} and~\eqref{eq:tight_lower_bound} in the proof), which is different from that of the query complexity $\Omega(2^{N/2})$ for the same problem (i.e., those in Refs.~\cite{lecture_note_cleve,Wolf2019} and Proposition~\ref{prp:simon}).
+Indeed, as we will show later in Proposition~\ref{prp:simon_achievability}, the upper bound of query complexity of Simon's problem for classical computation is also $O(2^{N/2})$ and thus is strictly smaller than the lower bound of energy consumption $\Omega(2^{N/2}N)$.
+As we have argued in Sec.~\ref{sec:classical_lowerbound}, this difference arises because the query complexity only counts the number of queries, but the lower bound of the energy consumption of classical computation is determined by the amount of information (i.e., entropy) obtained from the queries, depending also on the probability distribution of the oracle.\footnote{ If one divides the entropy by the number of queries, one may be able to define the entropy per query, but it still remains unclear whether one could directly evaluate a lower bound of the entropy per query without analyzing the overall entropy for all the queries.
+In the case of Simon's problem, the entropy per query scales linearly with the problem size $N$; however, this scaling depends on the probability distributions of the oracles used in the computational problems and thus may differ in general.
+Therefore, we need to evaluate a lower bound of the overall entropy, not just the query-complexity lower bound, to derive a lower bound of energy consumption.} In this regard, the difference in the scaling of the energy consumption and the query complexity of classical computation solving Simon's problem quantitatively illustrates the fact that the energy consumption and the number of queries are different computational resources despite the resemblance in the proof techniques.

 \begin{restatable}[Lower bound of energy consumption for all classical algorithms to solve Simon's problem]{corollary}{CorClassical} Let $N>0$ be the problem size of Simon's problem in Problem~\ref{problem:SimonsProblem}.
 Any probabilistic and adaptive classical algorithm to solve Simon's problem has an energy consumption of at least